 Step 8: Clean the Cooling System on a Shindaiwa String Trimmer

 The engine can overheat and shut down when it gets hot due to debris and dirt clogging the air passageways.
-When the airways become plugged, air is not able to circulate around the engine to keep it cool.
+When the airways become plugged, the air is not able to circulate around the engine to keep it cool.

 Confirm the spark plug is removed.
 Remove the engine cover and remove all debris from the cover and around the engine, including the cooling fins.
 Remove debris with a bristle brush (not made of metal).